Photos By Hillary Ehlen

 What is Lillestol Research?

 In order for a medication to receive approval from the Federal Drug Administration (FDA), it must undergo a sequence of trials.
 Those trials will provide information to ensure that the new medication is both safe and effective at treating the indication it is intended to treat.
 Lillestol Research works with both large and small pharmaceutical companies to conduct trials on these upcoming medications and treatments.
+These trials will involve various levels of checking to see how well they respond to test subjects as well as other processes that will come up, this will include manufacturing the medication if it gets approved.
+If this does happen the pharmaceutical industry will find the best ways to get this ready for distribution, including using top-of-the-range manufacturing machinery, which this post can discuss further.

 “We determine what trials are a good fit for us as a site and what kind of patient demographic the pharmaceutical companies are looking for,” said Jamie Brown, PA-C, Director of Operations.
 “If the trial fits our site, we’ll move forward and let our patients know that it’s upcoming.”
 Andrea Lillestol, Director of Marketing, added that they have a large patient database with over 18,000 individuals who have expressed interest in participating in clinical trials with them at some point.